mhahsler/CS7320-AI/slides/discussion/README.md

 # Discussion Material for Sync Sessions

-This page is intended for a flipped classroom and contains discussion material (presendation slides, code, links) for synchronous sessions organized by Module.
+The material on this page is intended for a flipped classroom and contains discussion material (presentation slides, code, links) for synchronous sessions organized by Module.